daviddechaux/Kingmaker/readme.md

 - Fill the dropdown automatically instead of using the crappy object

 ## Nope
-- Possibility to choose map (use the kingmaker video-game map ?)
-> No fog of war
-> No default map
+- Possibility to choose map (use the kingmaker video-game map ?) : No fog of war, No default map

 ## Known Bugs :
 - Fog wording
 - Light fog / visited
 - Quote on faction name
+- Quote on element name
 - Faction dropdown on create element

-## Icons
+## Missing icons
-Add icons for :
 - Add element button
 - Save changes button
+- New => To SVG
+- Load => To SVG
+- Save => To SVG

 ## Done :
-- Load default map
+- Load default map (Must be outdated)
 - Load file
 - Save file
-- Default map
 - Edit elements
 - Hide menu on load file (Create and Load)
 - Make elements movable on edit